podsiqueira/dataengineer-assessment/pyspark-assessment/README.md

-# Bank Transactions with Balance Calculation (Explicit Schema)
+# Bank Transactions with Balance Calculation

 ## Description
 This script processes a bank transaction dataset from an Excel file and calculates the current balance for each account based on its transaction history.
 The final output is stored in a CSV file format.
 In this version, the schema for the Excel file is explicitly enforced with the appropriated data types.